iamtheyammer/fetch-ford-service-manuals/README.md

 Contributions via pull requests are also more than welcomed.
 For the highest chance of getting your PR merged, please:

-- If adding new functionality, consider opening an issue first
+- If adding new functionality, consider opening an issue/discussing it on Discord first
 - Keep everything typed - this project is 100% TypeScript!
 - Keep using Yarn berry (no `node_modules` folder)
 - Format your code with `yarn format` before submitting for an easy review